 3. Resistance Bands with Handles, Ankle Straps, Door Anchors

-Long / Pull up resistance bands
+Long / Pull Up Resistance Bands

 Long resistance bands are usually about 1.2m long without being stretched.
 They can be tethered to various poles and bars for a huge diversity of exercises.
 They are particularly good for assisting in body-weight exercises, but can also be used to perform resistance exercises and warm ups.

-Long Resistance Bands
+Long Resistance Band Warm ups

 Bent Over Rows are a fantastic horizontal pull exercises that engages the back, especially the middle and lower trapezius and rhomboids.
 It’s great for building a strong back and fixing posture.
 The row can be done by tethering the resistance band to a vertical post or by standing on it, flexing the back to 90 degrees and pulling vertically up.